Grand Duchess Alexandra Pavlovna of Russia: Death

-Due to his responsibilities as Palatine, after a short stay in the Imperial court, Archduke Joseph and his wife moved to Hungary, where they settled in the Alcsút Castle, although they also normally returned to Vienna to spend time with the imperial family.
+Due to his responsibilities as Palatine, after a short stay in the Imperial court, Archduke Joseph and his wife moved to Hungary, where they settled in the Alcsút Palace, although they also normally returned to Vienna to spend time with the imperial family.

-On 7 May 1800, the composer Ludwig van Beethoven played in the presence of Archduke Joseph and his wife Alexandra at the Buda castle.
+On 7 May 1800, the composer Ludwig van Beethoven played in the presence of Archduke Joseph and his wife Alexandra at the Buda Castle.
 This was part and main event of a week-long celebration organized by the Archduke in honor of his beautiful wife Alexandra.

 Soon Alexandra was expecting her first child.
 The pregnancy was hard, as she was tormented by bouts of nausea.
 The doctor, following the orders of Empress Maria Theresa, was "more skilled in intrigues than in medicine, and moreover, with rude manners"; in addition, the cook prepared meals that she could not eat.

 The childbirth, which lasted several hours, tormented Alexandra.
 Imperial confessor Andrew Samborski wrote:

-A daughter, Archduchess Alexandrine of Austria, was born on 8 March 1801, but died within hours.
+A daughter, Archduchess Alexandrina Paulina of Austria, was born on 8 March 1801, but died within hours.
 She was named after her mother.
 Upon learning of the death of her daughter, Alexandra Pavlovna said:

 On the eighth day after the birth, Alexandra was allowed to get up, but in the evening she developed puerperal fever, which finally caused her early death on 16 March 1801 aged 17.

 Hungarian historian Sándor Domanovszky related the event as follows:

-Her death occurred during the same week as her father's murder.
-Both were terrible blows for the Romanov family.
+Her death occurred a week before her father's murder, which happened on 23 March 1801.
+News of her death reached her mother and siblings in Russia only at the end of the month.
+Both the events were terrible blows for the Romanov family.